openrewrite/rewrite-docs/reference/recipes/org.openrewrite.maven.search.dependencyinsight.md

 # Maven dependency insight

 **org.openrewrite.maven.search.DependencyInsight**
-_Find direct and transitive dependencies matching groupIdPattern, artifactIdPattern, and scope.
-Marks are places on first order dependencies that either directly match or transitively include a matching dependency._
+_Find direct and transitive dependencies matching a group, artifact, and scope.
+Results include dependencies that either directly match or transitively include a matching dependency._

-## Options
+### Options

 * groupIdPattern: String!
-  * Group glob pattern used to match dependencies.\*
+	* Group glob pattern used to match dependencies.
 * artifactIdPattern: String!
-  * Artifact glob pattern used to match dependencies.\*
+	* Artifact glob pattern used to match dependencies.
 * scope: String!
-  * Match dependencies with the specified scope\*
+	* Match dependencies with the specified scope